kamal-bhati/CrafttyCommerce/README.md

 Product listing feature manage by Ji young
 Product shopping cart feature manage by Sing Mukesh Product customer serviece feature manage by Madan Singh

+Feature Branch: feature-customer-reviews :-
+                                            The Customer Reviews feature allows users to provide feedback and share their experiences about products they have purchased.
+                                            This feature enhances user engagement and helps other customers make informed purchasing decisions.

+Feature Branch: feature-product-listing :-
+                                            The Product Listing feature enables users to browse and search for products on the CraftyCommerce website.
+This feature provides a comprehensive view of available products and helps users find items that match their needs.

+Feature Branch: feature-shopping-cart :-
+                                            The Shopping Cart feature allows users to add products to their cart and manage their selections before proceeding to checkout.
+This feature is essential for a smooth purchasing process and ensures users can review and modify their orders.